This post is a part of my year-long quest in 2017 to read only female-authored travel writing. Find out more about it on the project’s main page.

 So there for me, clearly, is a reason for reading this book, and a reason for reading female travel writing generally.

-Seemingly most renowned as a novelist, I don’t doubt that Diski’s thoughtful prose would absolutely sing in a non-fiction environment.
+Although most renowned as a novelist, Diski’s thoughtful prose absolutely soars in a non-fiction environment.
 But given that her later travelogue, Stranger on a Train, looks like it flits in the same way between an outward adventure (the USA by rail) and inward reflections (on her teenage years), I perhaps might reach for one of her novels sooner than more of her travel writing.
 Unless comments below persuade me otherwise (and I am persuadable).

 Jenny Diski is (or was, before her death) a fine writer – as fine as others I’ve met in this year-long challenge so far, and more so in many cases.
 But because Skating to Antarctica contains two excellent accounts that I am not convinced needed to be woven together in this way, nor benefited from it, I am left loving Diski as a writer but not unqualified in my commendation of this admittedly remarkable, powerful book.